 - Community notifications

 - Conducting criminal investigations in reference to suspected registration violations

 - Conducting surveillance operations

 If you have questions or would like to share information about offenders or predators in St. Johns County, contact SPOT at firstname.lastname@example.org

 Victims of crime always need the support of their families and friends to help them deal with the trauma of victimization.
 Sometimes this support is not sufficient, or additional help or information is needed.
 Victim and Witness assistance is available to any citizen of St. Johns County or any victim or witness of a violent crime committed within the county.
 Please call (904) 209-1577 to speak to an SJSO victim advocate

-Intelligence is supervised by LT Ryan Smith and strives to continually examine and implement crime prevention and crime reduction strategies in order to most effectively maintain and enhance the safety and quality of life for the residents of St. Johns County.
+Intelligence is managed by LT Ryan Smith and is supervised by SGT Chris Collins.
+Intelligence strives to continually examine and implement crime prevention and crime reduction strategies in order to most effectively maintain and enhance the safety and quality of life for the residents of St. Johns County.
 The Unit consists of civilian analysts, financial crimes detectives, a US Marshal Regional Fugitive Task Force Detective, an FBI Joint Terrorism Task Force Detective, and the Crime Stoppers Program.

 Financial Crimes detectives are tasked with investigating the most difficult financial cases our agency receives.
 The detectives assigned to financial crimes are highly specialized and investigate cases of counterfeiting, credit card scams, exploitation of the elderly or disabled, contractor fraud, embezzlement, and identity theft cases.
 The focus of Financial Crimes is to investigate complex and significant cases, which oftentimes requires weeks or months to bring to fruition.